havenwood/ichannel/README.md

 __2.__

-Knowing when a channel is readable can be useful so that you can avoid a blocking read.
+Knowing when a channel is readable can be useful so that you can avoid a blocking read on the underlying UNIXSocket.
 This (bad) example demonstrates how to do that:

 ```ruby
 channel = IChannel.unix Marshal